kurt/C_Basics/README.md

   - generic pointers (void *ptr)
   - passing data into/out of functions
   - passing functions with pointers (functional programming)
+  - passing arrays into functions - this is done using pointers
+- Arrays
+  - passed to functions

 **To Do:**

-- Figure out the size of functions (stack size) - this is done through linker/compiler options
+- ~~Figure out the size of functions (stack size) - this is done through linker/compiler options~~
-- Pointers: accessing elements in an array
 - Pointers: passing stings and arrays to functions
 - type casting
   - pointers: addr= (structure_name *)function(function_input);